weka511/ai/README.md

 File|Description
 -------------------|---------------------------------------------------------------------------------------------------
-hmm_7_2.py|Hidden Markove Model Example from Section 7-2 maze_7.3.py|Example from Section 7.3 DEcision Making and Planning as Inference
+hmm.py|Hidden Markove Model Example from Section 7-2 maze.py|Example from Section 7.3 Decision Making and Planning as Inference

 ## Programs based on [Life as we Know it](https://royalsocietypublishing.org/doi/10.1098/rsif.2013.0475)